Bald Eagle and Spring Creek Navigation: Operation and destruction

 The canal quickly became a major shipper of bituminous coal and pig iron to downstream consumers, as well as a carrier of local agricultural traffic.
 However, the Commonwealth of Pennsylvania was experiencing increasing difficulties in funding the maintenance of its over-extended canal network.
-The Commonwealth was already involved in the financing of the Bald Eagle & Spring Creek, as guarantor of the annual interest on its stock, and it, together with the Bald Eagle Cross-Cut, the West Branch Canal, and the Susquehanna Division of the Pennsylvania Canal was divested in 1857.
+The Bald Eagle Cross-Cut, the West Branch Canal, and the Susquehanna Division of the Pennsylvania Canal, were divested in 1857.
 These waterways were initially given to the Sunbury and Erie Railroad, to help fund its completion, which in turn sold them to be organized as the West Branch and Susquehanna Canal.

 During 1857, the canal was threatened by the prospect of a competitor.
 The Tyrone and Lock Haven Railroad was chartered to run down the Bald Eagle Valley between Tyrone and Lock Haven, and to build a branch to Bellefonte, paralleling the canal route.
-However, the Tyrone & Lock Haven was unable to secure sufficient financing for its immediate construction, completing only the branch from Bellefonte to Milesburg and a short section of line from Milesburg to the Bellefonte and Snow Shoe Railroad at Wingate by 1859.
+However, the Tyrone and Lock Haven was unable to secure sufficient financing for its immediate construction, completing only the branch from Bellefonte to Milesburg and a short section of line from Milesburg to the Bellefonte and Snow Shoe Railroad at Wingate by 1859.
 It was operated by the latter road for the next several years.
-Initially, the railroad was something of a boon to the canal: docks were built on the canal at Milesburg so that coal carried down by the railroad from the Snow Shoe area could be loaded into eastbound canal boats.
-However, this state of affairs was not to last.
-The Pennsylvania Railroad took up the financing of the Tyrone & Lock Haven, reorganized it as the Bald Eagle Valley Railroad, and pushed it to completion along the length of the Bald Eagle Valley in 1865.
+There was considerable overlap between the investors in the canal and the Bellefonte and Snow Shoe, so relations were cooperative.
+When the canal's stock became essentially worthless in April 1860 with the expiration of the state's interest guarantee, Andrew G. Curtin, the canal company's president, arranged the transfer of one-third of the canal stock to the Bellefonte and Snow Shoe in exchange for building a "shipping port" at Milesburg.
+Coal carried down by the railroad from the Snow Shoe area could be loaded here into eastbound canal boats.
+The railroad received rebates on the canal tolls in exchange for coal traffic, and in 1864, it agreed to help repair and enlarge the canal to accommodate the largest boats used on the West Branch and Susquehanna.
+The shadow of competition loomed: the Pennsylvania Railroad took up the financing of the Tyrone and Lock Haven and reorganized it as the Bald Eagle Valley Railroad in 1861, and resumed construction on the line from Milesburg to Lock Haven.